A duality of the classical action yields a reflection symmetry of the quantum energy spectrum: Preamble

-In~\cite{Alvarez}, it was spelled out for the first time, that the symmetry of the quantum energy levels of a QES system stems from a symmetry of the corresponding classical system.
+In~\cite{Alvarez} it was spelled out for the first time that the symmetry of the quantum energy levels of a QES system stems from a symmetry of the corresponding classical system.
 In {\it{Ibid.}}, the symmetry of the classical system was discussed in the canonical language of phase space.
-In the present work, we shall show that classical and quantum symmetries can be uniformly described in the language of the action, for which, as we shall demonstrate, the term \textit{duality} can be applied as well.
-This formalism allows one to explore at a deeper level the connection between the symmetries of the classical and quantum systems.
-Specifically, it turns out that the symmetries of both kinds of systems can be understood from studying the global properties of the Riemannian surfaces of classical and quantum momenta, correspondingly.
+In the present work, we shall show how classical and quantum symmetries can be uniformly described in the language of the action, for which, as we shall demonstrate, the term \textit{duality} can be applied as well.
+This formalism allows one to investigate at a deeper level the connection between the symmetries of the classical and quantum systems.
+Specifically, it turns out that such symmetries emerging in both classical and quantum cases can be understood through studying the global properties of the Riemann surfaces of the classical and quantum momenta, as was suggested in \cite{HamJa}.

+In Sections~\ref{oneone} and~\ref{onetwo} we define the Riemann surfaces of the canonical momentum as a function of position.
+There we show that the classical sextic and elliptic potentials possess a special property which we term the duality of the actions, equations~\eqref{S} and~\eqref{Ss}.
+Combined with the Bohr-Sommerfeld quantisation condition, this property allows to readily extend the notion of duality to the quantum-mechanical spectrum at the perturbative level.
+In Section~\ref{calcuclas} we briefly review some results from the upcoming work \cite{SHORT} where a more detailed analysis of the potentials' Riemann surfaces is presented.

+In Section~\ref{twoo} we address two quantum-mechanical problems, the sextic quasi-exactly solvable and the Lam\'e potentials.
+We briefly review the algebraic approach to these problems, and then show how the analysis performed in Section~\ref{sectionone} can be extended to quantum mechanics at the non-perturbative level.
+This allows us to explain the matching of the perturbative and WKB expansions for the dual levels to any order in the coupling constant.